 To help you choose the correct choke tube for each hunting and shooting situation, all Browning Invector choke tubes are inscribed on the side with the patterns they produce with both lead and steel shot.
-Each Invector tube also has notches in the top rim of the tube (Figure 12, page 22).
-These notches are a code to identify the choke designation while the tube is installed.
+Each Invector tube also has notches in the top rim of the tube (Figure 12, page 23).

+These notches are a code to allow you to determine the choke designation while the tube is installed.
 Rim notches refer specifically to lead shot.
-Use the chart on page 22 to cross-reference from lead to steel, and determine the appropriate tubes for your ammunition and hunting/shooting situation.
+You will need to use the charts on page 23 to cross-reference from lead to steel, and determine the appropriate tubes for your ammunition and hunting/shooting situation.

 Several choke tubes are supplied with your shotgun.
 The choke tubes listed are also available as accessories.
-Remember, Standard Invector, Invector-Plus and Invector-DS tubes are not interchangeable.
-Invector-Plus and Invector-DS tubes are for Browning shotguns with back-bored barrels only.
-Before removing or installing tubes, or reading the rim notch code, make sure the shotgun is completely unloaded.
+Remember that Invector-DS, Invector-Plus and Standard Invector tubes are not interchangeable.
+Before removing or installing tubes, or reading the rim notch code, make sure your shotgun is completely unloaded and the "safety" is in the on safe position.